MatthewLarsen22/CS4610-assn2/README.md

 rm -rf .git
 git init
 ```
-The create your remote repository and commit and push to it.
+Then create your remote repository and commit and push to it.

 ### Install the dependencies